 Open the windows, turn on a fan or crank the Air conditioner.
 If your newborn doesn’t share a room with you, find a way to get some cool air circulating on you at night and tell your partner to grab an extra blanket or throw on some layers.

-For the next few weeks your hormones are going to be out of control trying to get your body used to being not pregnant again and the cool night breeze is going to be essential to getting some comfort at night.
+For the next few weeks your hormones are going to be out of control while adapting to not being pregnant anymore.

 Apply Talc-Free Powder